vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Tuesday 2025-07-15, I skipped all exercise.
 This was due to a bunch of time-sensitive stuff in the morning, as I am trying to wrap up several items.

+## 2025-07-17: skipped all exercise

+On Thursday 2025-07-17, I skipped all exercise.
+This was due to a bunch of time-sensitive stuff in the morning and early afternoon.